UniqueUsernam/pingen/README.md

 # Installation
 To install pingen, you can clone this git repository onto your device:
 > git clone https://github.com/UniqueUsernam/pingen.git
+If you have man installed, a manpage file is included in the repository (pingen.1).
+If you want easy access to it, add it to your MANPATH or move it to directory man searches by default, such as /usr/local/share/man/man1.
 ## Dependencies
 + The bash shell, installed at the path /bin/bash (https://www.gnu.org/software/bash/).